IoBT-VISTEC/PPMI_DL/README.md

 ## Usage (Training model)

-To train or to test the deep learning model enter the "src" folder and run:
+To train or to test the deep learning model, the users should enter the "src" folder and run:
 ```sh
 python main_cnn_svm.py input
 ```

-The file name "input" can editted to specify several model parameters:
+The file name "input" can be editted to specify several model parameters:

 ```sh
 cuda_visible_devices=0  ## The GPU ID to be used